 Going paper-free may take an investment in time and scanning, but making the effort now to consolidate all of your paper and develop new habits to keep your digital files organized will save you a ton of time, worry and shelf space in your future.

-Bethesda MD- based professional organizer Penny Catteral of Order Your Life has many years of experience helping her clients downsize their paper before they move.
+Bethesda MD- based professional organizer Penny Catterall of Order Your Life has many years of experience helping her clients downsize their paper before they move.
 She offers these practical tips for both reducing the volume of paper in your and preserving necessary documents as well.

 Tips for going paperless before a move: